-It involves lawsuits filed by an individual who suffers an illness or infection after using a private or public recreational water facility, be it a swimming pool, hot tub, or the water amusement park.
-The cause is mostly attributed to contaminated pool water, which has a parasite, viruses, bacteria or other pathogenic elements, which can include Shigella, norovirus, E-coli, salmonella, giardia, and cryptosporidium.
-The proprietors of aquatic recreation facilities are thus held responsible due to their negligent conduction in disinfecting the water and observing sanitation practices that will ensure the safety of all patron that frequent the venue.
+It involves lawsuits filed by an individual who suffers an illness or infection after using a private or public recreational water facility, be it a swimming pool, hot tub, or water amusement park.
+The cause is mostly attributed to contaminated pool water, which has a parasite, viruses, bacteria, or other pathogenic elements, which can include Shigella, norovirus, E-coli, salmonella, giardia, and cryptosporidium.
+The proprietors of aquatic recreation facilities are thus held responsible due to their negligent conduction in disinfecting the water and observing sanitation practices that will ensure the safety of all patrons that frequent the venue.

 It involves cases where there is an invasion of privacy in places such as fitness centers, retail stores, and hotels where peepholes and hidden cameras are used to peek and spy on patrons as they use these rooms or facilities.
 It can be in the locker room, restroom, hotel room, or any other area where a person expects to have some privacy.

-We have handled claims that involve malicious prosecution, false imprisonment, injuries, and wrongful death attributed to aggressive, untrained, and bias conduct or security personnel like bouncer and security guards.
+We have handled claims that involve malicious prosecution, false imprisonment, injuries, and wrongful death attributed to aggressive, untrained, and bias conduct or security personnel like bouncers and security guards.
 These employees use excessive force and might have falsely accused a person of shoplifting, pickpocketing, or any other crime they assume the individual committed.

 Such cases often involve poor maintenance, defective construction, negligent overloading, disrepair, and lack of adequate safety and cod inspections that lower the integrity of the deck or balcony, and it crumbles injuring or kill those that were on the deck or balcony.
 At times, the issue might be the railing was weak, and someone fell over from the deck or balcony.
 Such accidents can occur in a private residence, auditorium, apartment, theatre, convention center, lodge, or any other building.